Heading

 Try some variations

-Writers already tend to overuse a few phrases while writing (my first novel had lots of grimacing before the first edit).
+Writers sometimes overuse a few phrases while writing the first draft.
+This probably improves with experience, but my first novel had lots of grimacing before the first edit.

-If you define text expansions for body language or similar actions in your text, be careful you don’t over indulge.
-You may not want to increase your editing workload by making them even easier to use.
+So … if you define text expansions for body language or other common actions in your text, be careful you don’t over indulge with an already overused phrase.
+You don't want to increase your editing workload by making them even easier to include.
+On the other hand, another notion of “just get something on the page” is also useful at times since it’s easier to work with something on the page rather than blank screen.

 Keep practicing

 Let me know if you have any other ideas.
-I’d be happy to compile a few of the best ones and share them others.
+I’d be happy to compile another list of good ones and share them others.